mozilla-services/heka/docs/source/config/outputs/kafka.rst

     The threshold number of bytes buffered before triggering a flush to the broker.
 Default is 1.
 - back_pressure_threshold_bytes (uint32)
-    The maximum number of bytes allowed to accumulare in the buffer before back-pressure is applied to QueueMessage.
+    The maximum number of bytes allowed to accumulate in the buffer before back-pressure is applied to QueueMessage.
 Without this, queueing messages too fast will cause the producer to construct requests larger than the MaxRequestSize (100 MiB).
 Default is 50 * 1024 * 1024 (50 MiB), cannot be